-- Stay on the line with the dispatcher. - Provide the address, location and a description of the emergency. - Provide the phone number at your location. - Provide a thorough description of the incident to assure appropriate resources are dispatched.
+- · Stay on the line with the dispatcher. - Provide the address, location and a description of the emergency. - Provide the phone number at your location. - Provide a thorough description of the incident to assure appropriate resources are dispatched.

-Non-Emergency Phone Numbers
+Non-Emergency Contacts:

-The following numbers are provided for nonemergency situations.
-Use of these numbers will still provide a prompt response from the responsible agency and keep 911 lines free for emergencies.
+The following numbers are provided for non-emergency situations.
+Calling these numbers will still provide a prompt response from the responsible agency, but will keep 911 lines free for emergencies.
 All 911 calls are voice and TDD.